Coder-Python/churn-prediction/ML_Sebastien/README.md

 | **Macro avg**         | 94 %           | 96 %         | 95 %          | 2026         |
 | **Weighted avg**      | 97 %           | 97 %         | 97 %          | 2026         |

-### Model tree export :
+### Exporting the model tree :

-To be able to simply explain how the model is working, we decided to use dtreeviz to export one of the model tree as an example.
+In order to provide a simple explanation of how the model is working, we utilized dtreeviz to export one of the model trees as an example.
+This allowed us to present the decision-making process of the model in a clear and understandable manner.

 ![dtreeviz_tree.svg](./visuals/xgb_dtreeviz_tree.svg)